ansilo-data/ansilo/ansilo-docs/docs/guides/data-product-consume.md

 -- Import foreign tables into the peer schema
 IMPORT FOREIGN SCHEMA "%"
-FROM SERVER products INTO peer;
+FROM SERVER customers INTO peer;
 ```

 The data from the products node can now be queried using standard SQL.